AlexaCRM/alexacrm.github.io/integration-cds/entity-binding.md

 WordPress has several built-in post types, including posts and pages.
 3rd-party plugins can add custom post types.
 You can choose which post types should be exposed to Entity Binding.

-### Choose default posts for bound Dataverse Integration entities
+### Choose default posts for bound Dataverse entities

 Several features, including [views](../views/) and `entity_url()` Twig filter, may link entity references to the bound WordPress.
 In WordPress, entity binding is a many-to-many association.
 In global settings you can choose the default post of each bound entity.
 You need to bind a post to an entity before it is shown in the dropdown.